Modeling individual attention dynamics on online social media

 To test our model, we focus on Reddit, a prominent online social news aggregation, content rating, and discussion platform.
 Reddit is organized into thousands of user-created communities known as subreddits, each dedicated to a specific topic.
 We specifically choose the subreddit \textit{Change My View} (CMV) as our empirical testbed.
 Unlike many other subreddits, where users might post and then disengage, CMV is unique in its explicit goal: Users post an opinion and invite others to challenge it, actively encouraging and valuing engagement with the comments.
 Previous studies have focused on processing the text of comments in CMV, investigating the effects that the language structure can have on the power of persuasion in the discourse~\cite{tan_winning_2016, musi_changemyview_2018, mensah_characterizing_2019, dutta_changing_2020} and on the process of reaching consensus~\cite{monti_language_2022}.
+Furthermore, CMV has been widely used to study users' opinion change on social media~\cite{tan_winning_2016, mensah_characterizing_2019, monti_language_2022}, among other online platforms~\cite{xiong_opinion_2014}.
 Crucially, on CMV, users explicitly acknowledge comments that successfully ``change their view", allowing us to observe and quantify how individual attention evolves in response to various inputs.
 This inherent interest in following and responding to discussions makes CMV an ideal environment for studying individual attention decay, as users are demonstrably invested in the interactions surrounding their posts.